PerfectGym/ClientPortal.Embed/README.md

  * type: function(scrollTop: number)

-This function is used to override default liblary scroll behaviour. `scrollTop` is scroll value which normally would be used to scroll parent page window.
+This function is used to override default library scroll behaviour. `scrollTop` is scroll value which normally would be used to scroll parent page window.

 ## Methods